 - Hon.
 Mark Wyland, Vice Chair, California Senate Education Committee

-Margaret is the Administrative Director of the University of San Diego Legal Clinics and the Supervising Attorney for the Special Education Clinic.
-She is an Adjunct Professor in both the USD School of Law and School of Leadership and Education Sciences.
+Margaret is the administrative director of USD's legal clinics and the supervising attorney for the Special Education Clinic.
+She is an adjunct professor in both the USD School of Law and SOLES.
 In association with the Children’s Advocacy Institute in the USD School of Law, Margaret directed an innovative project on children’s issues, the Information Clearinghouse on Children, and supervised law students in the Child Advocacy Clinic.
-She served as Editor of the Children’s Regulatory Law Reporter from 1997-1999 and is the author of articles dealing with teenagers and with special needs children.
+She served as editor of the Children’s Regulatory Law Reporter from 1997-1999 and is the author of articles dealing with teenagers and with special needs children.
 Since 2000 she has concentrated on special education law, creating a Special Education Clinic in the School of Law in the spring of 2003.
 She has been honored four times with the Wiley W. Manuel Award for Pro Bono Legal Services from the State Bar of California.
 Margaret received her J.D. from the USD School of Law.

-Bob is Price Professor of Public Interest Law at USD.
+Bob is professor of public interest law at USD.
 From 1968 to 1973, he was an attorney with the Center for the Study of Responsive Law in Washington, D.C., and was one of the original "Nader's Raiders."
 He then served as a deputy district attorney for San Diego County and an assistant U.S. attorney for the Department of Justice in San Diego.
 In 1980, he founded USD's Center for Public Interest Law, and in 1989, he founded the Children’s Advocacy Institute.
 He teaches and writes in the areas of children's rights and regulatory, antitrust and consumer law.
 Among his books are California White Collar Crime (Michie) and Child Rights and Remedies (Clarity Press).
 He is the former California State Bar discipline monitor and chairs the board of the Public Citizen Foundation in Washington, D.C.
 Bob received his J.D. from Harvard Law School.

 Scott Himelstein, Director

-Scott Himelstein is the founding Director of the Center for Education Policy and Law and the Interim Director of the Mobile Technology Learning Center at the University of San Diego.
-Appointed in 2008 by Governor Schwarzenegger to the California Community College Board of Governors, he currently serves as the Board President.
-Himelstein is the former Deputy Secretary of Education and later Acting Secretary of Education for the state of California.
+Scott Himelstein is the founding director of CEPAL and the interim director of the Mobile Technology Learning Center, both housed within SOLES.
+Appointed in 2008 by Governor Schwarzenegger to the California Community College Board of Governors, he currently serves as the board president.
+Himelstein is the former deputy secretary of education and later acting secretary of education for the state of California.
 In that capacity he served as chief policy advisor to the governor on K-12 and higher education.
 Prior to this appointment, he served as chairman and CEO of the National Even Start Association, president of the William D. Lynch Foundation for Children, and chairman and CEO of San Diego Reads.
 Himelstein is a former board member of the California Peace Officer Standards and Training Commission.

 Frank Kemerer, Director of Legal Research and Academics

-Frank serves as Professor-in-Residence in the USD School of Law and in the School of Leadership and Education Sciences.
-Before coming to USD, Frank served for many years as Regents Professor of Education Law and Administration at the University of North Texas in Denton and was the founder and director of its Center for the Study of Education Reform.
-In the latter capacity, he was involved in studies on school choice, charter schools, and school vouchers.
+Frank serves as professor-in-residence in the USD School of Law and in SOLES.
+Before coming to USD, Frank served for many years as regents professor of education law and administration at the University of North Texas in Denton and was the founder and director of its Center for the Study of Education Reform.
+In the latter capacity, he was involved in studies on school choice, charter schools and school vouchers.
 Among his books are California School Law: (Stanford University Press, 2009, second edition), The Educator’s Guide to Texas School Law (University of Texas Press, 2010, seventh edition), School Choice Tradeoffs (University of Texas Press, 2002), and School Choice and Social Controversy (Brookings Institution Press, 1999).
 His book William Wayne Justice: A Judicial Biography (University of Texas Press 1991) received the Scribes Book Finalist Award from the American Society of Legal Writers.
 Frank has his Ph.D. in educational administration and policy analysis from Stanford University with a law minor from Stanford Law School.